MuTech-BV/.github/profile/README.md

 📄 **Read Documentation**: Familiarise yourself with the workings of each tool in the readme's.

-🛠️ **Start Contributing**: See room for improvement or need for a new package?
+💡 **Need a new package?**: Go ahead!
+Please adhere to our conventions, see below.

+🔧 **See room for improvement?**
   - Make a new branch
   - When you are done, make a pull request with a clear description of the changes
   - The repository owner will merge your changes into the `main` branch

 ## Need Help? 🆘